After identity verification for unemployment, your claim does not always start paying right away.

 - Your account activity triggered a security check

-- Your information didn’t match state records
+- Your information did not match state records

-What Happens After Verification
+What Happens After Verification Is Approved

-- Any additional pending issues are addressed
+- Any remaining pending issues are checked next

 When Payments Resume

-Payments resume only after:
+Payments usually resume only after:

-- Identity verification is approved
+- identity verification is approved

-- All other eligibility issues are cleared
+- all other eligibility issues are cleared

-- An adjudicator completes review if required
+- an adjudicator completes review if required

 What You Can Do Next